Current School Programs

 Kool-Aid Chemistry – Grades 4-5

-Enter the world of Edwin Perkins and Kool-Aid in the exhibit, Kool-Aid: Discover the Dream.
+Enter the world of Edwin Perkins in the exhibit, Kool-Aid: Discover the Dream.
 Explore what inspired Edwin to create Kool-Aid and how it became a world-wide success.
 Students will employ the scientific method to find out how other household items compare to Kool-Aid using the pH scale.

-This program brings the historic Pawnee to life through a hands on guided tour of People on the Plains.
+This program brings the historic Pawnee to life through a hands-on guided tour of People on the Plains.
 Students will explore the importance of the bison, the different homes the Pawnee built for shelter, and how they lived on the open plains.
-We will also grind corn, play a Pawnee hunting skill game, and create a talking feather to take home.
+We will also grind corn, play a Pawnee hunting game, and make a shield to take home.